Description

 - Start Date: Begin anytime during the year

-- Video Content: ~15 hours of lessons
+- Video Content: ~45+ hours of lessons with additional content added over time

 - Topics: HTML, CSS, JavaScript, SvelteKit, and modern web workflows

-- High School Credit: 0.5 credit
+- High School Credit: 0.5 or 1.0 credit

 What Students Build